Telefonica/opengateway-developers-website/v0/gettingstarted/sandbox/mocks.md

 ---
 title: Sandbox mock responses
+category:
+  uri: Getting Started
+content:
+  excerpt: >-
-excerpt: Get deterministic responses from our Sandbox environment when using the mock mode, according to the following guidelines.
+    Get deterministic responses from our Sandbox environment when using the mock mode, according to the following guidelines.
-category: 680a72d37e7640001804095b
 ---

 ## Using the Sandbox on mock mode